hannah-rae/hannah-rae.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an Assistant Research Professor at the University of Maryland, College Park.
-My research focuses on developing machine learning solutions for remote sensing applications in agricultural monitoring, food security, and Earth/planetary science.
-I am the Machine Learning Lead and U.S. Domestic Co-Lead for [NASA Harvest](https://nasaharvest.org/), NASA’s agriculture and food security initiative run out of the University of Maryland.
+My research focuses on developing machine learning systems for real-world data and use cases.
+This includes remote sensing and spatial datasets, fairness (particularly w.r.t. geography), scientific discovery and exploration, agriculture and food security, and other topics.
+I am the Machine Learning Lead and U.S. Domestic Co-Lead for [NASA Harvest](https://nasaharvest.org/), NASA’s agriculture and food security initiative run as a consortium out of the University of Maryland.

 ![Daily timelapse of PlanetScope images showing smallholder farms in Mali](http://hannah-rae.github.io/images/mali_l3h_small.gif)
 <br><sub><sup>Timelapse of PlanetScope images showing smallholder farms in Mali</sup></sub>